 Bitterness Isn’t Just a Taste Problem

-Ashwagandha root extract has a distinct, earthy bitterness.
-In a capsule, that’s easy to hide.
-In a gummy, every bite puts that flavor front and center.
+Ashwagandha root extract has a distinct, earthy bitterness—easy to hide in a capsule, but front and center in a gummy.
 The common fix is to dump in extra sugar and artificial flavors.
-That masks the taste, sure, but it creates new headaches: stickiness, moisture issues, and uneven dispersion of the active ingredient.
+That masks the taste, but it creates new headaches: stickiness, moisture issues, and uneven dispersion of the active ingredient.

 Dose Uniformity: The Hidden QC Headache

-At KorNutra, we use a three-step approach to prevent this:
+At KorNutra, we use a three-step approach to solve this:

-1. Pre-blend slurry: The ashwagandha extract is first dispersed in a small amount of warm water or glycerin to create a uniform suspension before it ever hits the main kettle.
+- Pre-blend slurry: First, disperse the ashwagandha extract in a small amount of warm water or glycerin to create a uniform suspension before it hits the main kettle.

-2. Continuous variable-speed agitation: Keeps particles suspended without pulling in excess air.
+- Continuous variable-speed agitation: This keeps particles suspended without pulling in excess air.

-3. In-process potency checks: We pull samples at three points during depositing-beginning, middle, and end-and run rapid HPLC to confirm uniformity before the gummies even reach the cooling tunnel.
+- In-process potency checks: We pull samples at three points during depositing—beginning, middle, and end—and run rapid HPLC to confirm uniformity before the gummies reach the cooling tunnel.

 This isn’t standard practice.
 But it’s how we ensure every gummy delivers what’s on the label.